-In this unit you will:
+In this unit, you will:

-- learn how to use woodworking tools - prepare and produce basic flat-frame woodworking joints and assemblies - learn to read and follow simple woodworking drawings or diagrams. - Practical Woodworking: Carcase Construction - In this unit you will: - learn to prepare and produce basic woodworking joints and assemblies suitable for use in carcase construction.
+- learn to prepare and produce basic woodworking joints and assemblies suitable for use in carcase construction.
 This may include working with manufactured board or with frames and panels - use simple working drawings or diagrams.

 Practical Woodworking: Machining and Finishing